ruchika997/Fake_news_prediction/README.md

 # Fake_news_prediction
-Building a odel to predict whether a news is fake or not.
+Building a model to predict whether a news is fake or not.

 **Techniques used**
 - Natural Languauge Processing